-Trinity Methodist Church has an active congregation, and holds an important presence at Radstock, Westfield and Writhlington.
+Trinity Methodist Church has an active congregation, and holds an important presence at Radstock and Westfield.
 Serving within the community is a priority, with involvement in Churches Together and the local Foodbank project.
 Additionally church members get involved with other causes further afield, such as; Christian Aid and the Operation Christmas Child Shoebox Appeal for disadvantaged children abroad.
 Church buildings are also used regularly by local groups.

-Minister for Trinity Methodist Church - Revd Jan Tate
+Minister for Trinity Methodist Church - Revd Martin Slocombe

 We have joint services as announced

 Services are held every Sunday at 10.30am and 6pm, with other services and meetings taking place during the week.

 Address: Wells Road, Westfield, Radstock, BA3 3UT